laravel-enso/tutorials/README.md

    prefixed with a `#` or a class, in which case it should be prefixed with `.` or a combination of these
    - `placement` -  sets the position of the tutorial dialog, relative to the DOM element, and can be: `top`, `bottom`, `left` or `right`
-   - `order` - gives the order in which a particular tutorial element should be displayed, in the context of the available tutorials for a certain page
+   - `order_index` - gives the order in which a particular tutorial element should be displayed, in the context of the available tutorials for a certain page
 - tutorial entries are displayed using [Intro.js](http://introjs.com)